mrtncode/homeassistant-WebUntis/docs/EXAMPLES_AND_AUTOMATIONS.md

-# WebUntis Examples & Automations
+# WebUntis Examples & Automations Test

 This page contains **ready-to-use automation examples** and template snippets for the WebUntis Home Assistant integration.
 Replace `<name>` with your actual WebUntis integration device name.